Want to allow CSV uploads in WordPress?

 - Submit Button Text — Customize the wording on the Submit button.

-- AJAX Forms — Enable AJAX settings so the form can be submitted without reloading the page.
+- Enable AJAX form submission — Enable AJAX settings so the form can be submitted without reloading the page.

-- GDPR Enhancements — Make your form GDPR compliant.
+- Disable storing entry information in WordPress — Make your form GDPR compliant.
 This will reduce the amount of data that the form captures about your visitors.
 If your form is likely to be used by people who live in the European Union, you might need to check this.
 For more details, see our guide on how to add a GDPR Agreement Field to your site’s forms.

 Click Save when you’re done.

 Step 4: Customize Your CSV Upload Form’s Notifications

 You can choose how you’d like to be notified when someone submits your form.

 By default, every form has email notifications switched on.
 You can customize the email notification, or turn it off, in the Settings » Notifications panel.